ewang2002/ewang2002/README.md

 <summary>👋 Personal.</summary>
 <br>

-  - I enjoy going on long walks and exploring new places (especially national parks).
+  - I enjoy going on long walks and exploring new places, especially national parks!
   - I like playing Minecraft and (occasionally) [Realm of the Mad God](https://www.realmofthemadgod.com/).
   - I also enjoy solving [Advent of Code](https://adventofcode.com/) puzzles.
 You can find some of my solutions [here](https://github.com/ewang2002/AdventOfCode).
+  - I'm a fan of breaking things, like my own programs ~~or WebReg~~.
   - I'm typing up [notes](https://github.com/ewang2002/ClassNotes) in [LaTeX](https://www.latex-project.org/) for some of my classes at UCSD.

 ---